usuaero/MachUpX/docs/source/creating_input_files.md

 >>>Longitudinal reference length.
 Defaults to the main wing average geometric chord.
 >>
 >>**"lateral_length" : float, optional**
 >>>Lateral reference length.
-Defaults to the main wing semispan.
+Defaults to the main wing span.
 >
 >**"controls" : dict, optional**
 >>Defines the controls of the aircraft.
 The number and names of controls are arbitrary and may be specified by the user.
 A simple aircraft, such as a chuck glider may have no controls, whereas a more complex aircraft may have controls for aileron, elevator, rudder, and multiple flaps.
 Defining the controls here can be thought of as deciding which control knobs/switches/sticks you want to make available to the pilot.